chef-boneyard/automeck/README.markdown

                                            {shell,eval_loop,3}]}}

+_automeck_ can also combine multiple recording sessions into a single mocks.config via `automeck:combine_recordings/2`.
+This should simplify the case where automeck is reconfigured multiple times during a test suite run, e.g. eunit's foreach and foreachx constructs.
+The merging process is smart enough to find conflicting function calls and abort the merge.
+A conflicting function call is one where the same function (same module name, function name and arity) is called in different sessions with the same inputs but returns differing results.
+There's no way for automeck to handle this cleanly so aborting the merge process is the only sane option.

 _automeck_ started out as an experimental hack but I think these features are generally useful for testing and understanding non-trivial Erlang systems.

 _automeck_'s lack of docs, specs, and tests will be addressed either as I have time or as I receive pull requests.
 Bug reports and/or suggestions also welcome :-)